-Mining Industry Experience Directors who have experience serving on mining company boards, in senior leadership roles at mining companies and/or technical expertise in one or more of the following areas: production; mine operations; mine development; exploration; project development; and mergers and acquisitions; bring an understanding of our business and oversight of strategy.
-Senior Leadership Experience Directors who have experience serving in senior leadership roles at large/complex organizations bring strong abilities to motivate others, to identify and develop leadership qualities in others, to achieve strategic priorities and to create long-term value.
-Public Company Board Experience Directors who have experience serving on other public company boards bring knowledge of the operation of the board and relationships between the board, the chief executive officer and other senior management, insights on key issues, agenda setting, risk oversight, corporate governance, executive compensation, operational and compliance-related matters.
-International Business Experience Directors who have experience serving on other company boards or in senior leadership roles at other companies that have international operations bring knowledge of diverse business, political, cultural and regulatory environments.
+Mining Industry Experience Directors who have experience serving on mining company boards, in senior leadership roles at mining companies and/or technical expertise in one or more of the following areas: production, mine operations, mine development, exploration, project development and mergers and acquisitions bring an understanding of our business and oversight of strategy.
+Directors who have experience serving in senior leadership roles at large/complex organizations bring strong abilities to motivate others, to identify and develop Senior Leadership leadership qualities in others, to achieve strategic priorities and to create long-term Experience value.
+Public Company Board Experience Directors who have experience serving on other public company boards bring knowledge of the operation of the board and relationships between the board, the Chief Executive Officer and other senior management, insights on key issues, agenda setting, risk oversight, corporate governance, executive compensation and operational and compliance-related matters.
+Directors who have experience serving on other company boards or in senior International Business leadership roles at other companies that have international operations bring Experience knowledge of diverse business, political, cultural and regulatory environments.
 Capital Markets Experience Directors who have experience relating to capital markets bring knowledge of investor expectations and perspectives related to capital raising, capital structure, financing transactions, dispositions, mergers, acquisitions and other strategic transactions.
-Accounting and Financial Reporting Experience Directors who have past professional experience in finance or accounting, requisite professional certification in accounting or experience serving as a chief executive officer, chief financial officer, other senior officer with financial oversight responsibilities or experience serving on other public company audit committees, bring an understanding of financial oversight responsibilities required to oversee the Company's financial reporting and internal control functions.
-Corporate Governance, Safety, Health, Environment and Sustainability Experience Directors who have experience relating to corporate governance, workplace safety, health, the environment and sustainability bring knowledge of leading practices to oversee strong performance.
-Government, Regulatory and Public Policy Experience Directors who have experience relating to government, regulatory or public policy matters bring knowledge helpful to operate in a complex regulatory environment.
+Accounting and Financial Reporting Experience Directors who have past professional experience in finance or accounting, requisite professional certification in accounting or experience serving as a chief executive officer, chief financial officer or other senior officer with financial oversight responsibilities or experience serving on other public company audit committees, bring an understanding of financial oversight responsibilities required to oversee the Company's financial reporting and internal control functions.
+Corporate Governance, Safety, Health, Directors who have experience relating to corporate governance, workplace safety, Environment and health, the environment and sustainability bring knowledge of leading practices to Sustainability Experience oversee strong performance.
+Government, Regulatory and Public Policy Directors who have experience relating to government, regulatory or public policy Experience matters bring knowledge helpful to operate in a complex regulatory environment.